AmirZahre/Sayari_Entity_Resolution_Interview_Assignment/README.md

  *  There are 108 connections (edges, at least one business name connected to one entity).
 Of these 108, there are only 12 connections (edges) where three or more nodes exist.
  * **Incorp Services, Inc.**, **C T Corporation System**, and **Corporation Service Company** are affiliated with the greatest number of entities when compared to their peers.

+### Potential Future Enhancements:

+* Incorporate Airflow with this process to schedule frequent scrapes and graph generations on a regular interval.
+* Capture (1) the scrapy results by either pointing the BusinessResults() Item feed to an [S3 bucket](https://docs.scrapy.org/en/latest/topics/feed-exports.html#s3) or using Airflow's [LocalFilesystemToS3Operator](https://airflow.apache.org/docs/apache-airflow-providers-amazon/3.3.0/operators/transfer/local_to_s3.html), and (2) capture the generated graphs using [LocalFilesystemToS3Operator](https://airflow.apache.org/docs/apache-airflow-providers-amazon/3.3.0/operators/transfer/local_to_s3.html).

 ### Graphs: